raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 You need to use `rpiboot` to update the CM4 bootloader.
 Instructions for building `rpiboot` and configuring the IO board to switch the ROM to usbboot mode are in the [usbboot Github repository](https://github.com/raspberrypi/usbboot).

-If you are using a CM4 with an eMMC then you must change the BOOT_ORDER to give NVMe priority, otherwise the CM4 will continue to boot from eMMC:
+If you are using a CM4 with an eMMC then you must change the BOOT_ORDER to give NVMe priority, otherwise the CM4 will continue to boot from eMMC.
+For example:

 ```
 cd rpiboot/nvme